llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Additionally, one's household and upbringing may shape or influence one's interests.
 Multiculturalism is quite prevalent in the Caribbean, however, one's multilingualism might be impacted by one's upbringing.
 While formal education may be a primary factor in one's language acquisition, various states of immigration over generations, or other forms of diversity in one's household, might influence their linguistic capacities.
 Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.

-+ *4. Please indicate the number of years you have been in practice (number of years since your first call to the bar in the Common-Wealth)*
++ *4. Please indicate the number of years you have been in practice (number of years since your first call to the bar in the Common-Wealth).*

-Less than 1

-1-5

-6-10

-11-15

-16-20

-21-25

-26-30

-31 or more

-Choose not to respond
+Less than 1, 1-5, 6-10, 11-15, 16-20, 21-25, 26-30, 31 or more, Choose not to respond.

 This is not a typical demographic question, however, it is one that can reveal data on the vibrancy or stagnancy of the field in terms of linguistics.
 This is an attempt to pinpoint how long one can thrive in an industry without the need for multilingual skills.
 It will be interesting to explore if career longevity is strongly or weakly associated with one's linguistic acquisitions.

-+ *5. Please indicate your current law-related working environment. *
++ *5. Please indicate your current law-related working environment.*

 In private practice, in a firm with less than 5 lawyers